dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 I think it's an L that arrays in C can only contain similar data elements.
 I think struct data structures are pushin P because they can hold different data types.

-Here is an example of my inner conscious telling you I'm hungry:
+Here is an example of pointing to a struct:
 ```c
 struct cheeseburger
 {